 Even though Black History Month is coming to a close, we should all take the time to read African American literature, whether fiction or nonfiction works, throughout the year!

-54 Must-Read African American Books Recommended by The Wright
+54 Must-Read African American Books Recommended by The Charles H. Wright Museum of African American History

 Check out below The Wright’s recommended African American books for you to read!
 Each list features classic and contemporary Black writers from various genres.
 You can find the recommended books at your local bookstore, online retailer, or local library.